 During the holiday season, the reviews I post on The Self-Rescue Princess will have a different focus as my reading habits change.
 From Thanksgiving until the New Year, I only read novels set during the holiday season or have a seasonal theme.
 The Holiday Edition reviews will focus on the holiday spirit in the stories, and I plan to review more than one book in each post.
-I decided to go with more than one because I find I read more at this time and I want to share as many holiday short stories, novellas and books that I can during this time frame.
+I decided to go with more than one because I find I read more at this time and I want to share as many holiday short stories, novellas, books, and movies that I can during this time frame.

 The end of this year keeps throwing wrenches into my well-laid plans.
 I had planned on having my next Merry & Bright done but the story needed a little more time so I found myself deep in editing during December and just as I was getting on track…I’d catch something.
 I guess my immunity systems just isn’t what it used to be.
 But I’m determined to at least do a couple of my review editions, so here I go:

 First book for my holiday reviewing is Apple Cider Slayings by Julie Anne Lindsey.
 Living in West Virginia, I couldn’t wait to read a story set in my now home state.
 In the story, Winnie is helping her grandmother run the orchard while also working on starting her own business she hopes will help keep the orchard in the black.
 On the day of an important meeting–and a tour–Winnie discovers the body of her grandmother’s nemesis and her grandmother becomes the prime suspect.

 I love the description of the orchards and all the Christmas preparation for the festivities at the orchard.
 The mystery is the prime focus of the story…which it should be.
 I did feel like I had solved the mystery early in the book and was surprised (pleasantly) when I learned I was wrong.
 While the story is set during the holiday season, it doesn’t play a key role in the story.
 The mystery was solid and I really liked Winnie and her grandmother.